CapKenR/blog/what-is-container-orchestration-kubernetes-version/what-is-container-orchestration-kubernetes-version.md

 In a previous post, [What is Container Orchestration?](https://capstonec.com/what-is-container-orchestration/), I explained container orchestration using some examples based on Docker Swarm.
 While Docker Swarm is undeniably easier to both use and explain, [Kubernetes](https://kubernetes.io/) is by far the most prevalent container orchestrator today.
 So, I'm going to go through the same examples from that previous post but, this time, use Kubernetes.
 One of the great things about [Docker Enterprise](https://www.docker.com/products/docker-enterprise) is it supports both Swarm and Kubernetes so I didn't have to change my infrastructure at all.

+## Visualizing Orchestration

+I used the [Docker Swarm Visualizer](https://github.com/dockersamples/docker-swarm-visualizer) in the videos of the last post to help you visualize what was happening.
+For visualizing Kubernetes, I tried Brendan Burns' [gcp-live-k8s-visualizer](https://github.com/brendandburns/gcp-live-k8s-visualizer) and [Weaveworks Scope](https://github.com/weaveworks/scope).
+I found the former doesn't tie in the nodes enough and the latter has too much for simple demos.
+However, Scope has a lot of capabilities I'd like to explore further so I used it in the videos below.

 ## Taints and Tolerations

 With Swarm I used node labels to designate two of the worker nodes in my cluster as being in my private cloud and two in my public cloud.
 Then, when I created the Swarm service, I used constraints to only run the service (initially) in my private cloud.
 In Kubernetes, the (rough) equivalent to labels are taints and the (rough) equivalent to constraints are tolerations.
 There are a lot more uses for taints and tolerations.
 If you want to learn more about them, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) in the Kubernetes documentation.

 In our case, we are going to taint two of our worker nodes with the key-value pair of `cloud=private` and the effect of `NoSchedule`.
 For the other two, we use the key-value pair of `cloud=public` and the same effect.
-In essence, this tells the scheduler to not schedule anything on that node unless it has a toleration for the specified key-value pair.
+In essence, this tells the scheduler to not schedule anything on that node unless it has toleration for the specified key-value pair.

 ```bash
 $ kubectl taint nodes ip-172-30-14-227.us-east-2.compute.internal cloud=private:NoSchedule